Vision-At-SEECS/Person-Re-ID-Per-former/README.md

 # Citations
 If you find this code useful to your research, please cite the following paper.

-@article{PER-FORMER: Rethinking Person Re-identification Using Transformer Augmented with Self-Attention and Contextual Mapping, Under Review in TVCJ.
+@article {**PER-FORMER: Rethinking Person Re-identification Using Transformer Augmented with Self-Attention and Contextual Mapping**, Under Review in TVCJ}